edgedb/easy-edgedb/README.md

 But if we try again we will get this error: `ERROR: ConstraintViolationError: name violates exclusivity constraint`

-But sometimes we might want to do something else instead of just generating an error.
-Here we can use `UNLESS CONFLICT ON`, and follow up with an `ELSE` to tell it what to do.
-It's probably easier to explain with the answer first, so here is what we can do to insert an unlimited number of characters named Johnny:
+But sometimes just generating an error isn't enough - maybe we want something else to happen instead of just giving up.
+This is where `UNLESS CONFLICT ON` comes in, followed by an `ELSE` to explain what to do. `UNLESS CONFLICT ON` is probably easier to explain through an example.
+Here's one that shows what we can do to insert an unlimited number of characters named Johnny:

 ```
 WITH johnnies := (SELECT NPC FILTER .name LIKE '%Johnny%'),